basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 are expressed in milliseconds and default to 60000 (i.e. 1 minute).

-Longer timeouts will decrease the likelihood that get or put operations will fail; shorter timeouts entail shorter wait times for connecting clients, but at a greater risk of failed operations.
+Longer timeouts will decrease the likelihood that get or put operations will fail due to long computation times; shorter timeouts entail shorter wait times for connecting clients, but at a greater risk of failed operations under heavy load.

 ### Merkle Tree Settings